 From vendor to trusted partner: The importance of shared values

-The saying, ‘Two heads are better than one’ is applicable in many aspects of life, including in business.
-In today’s hyper-competitive global market, with new brands launching on a daily basis, it’s imperative that companies remain laser-focused on core business activities that are income-generating and growth-related.
+The saying, ‘Two heads are better than one’ is applicable in many aspects of life, and business is no exception.
+In today’s hyper-competitive global market, with new brands emerging on a daily basis, it’s imperative that companies remain laser-focused on core business activities that generate income and lead to growth.
 This typically includes constantly improving and evolving the products and services that are at the heart of their success in order to keep up with market trends and consumer demands.

-With the majority of employees rightfully engaged in these key functions, many companies look to outsourcing to support other areas of their business, such as accounting and financial duties, HR functions, IT operations and customer service.
-In addition to freeing up your team’s precious time, external vendors can provide expertise and oftentimes increase efficiency and effectiveness.
+With the majority of employees rightfully engaged in these key functions, many companies look to outsourcing to support other areas of their business, like accounting and financial duties, HR functions, IT operations and customer service.
+In addition to freeing up your team’s precious time, external vendors can provide expertise and increase efficiency and effectiveness.

-It sounds like a win-win situation, and it is in many regards.
-But, what if there were additional benefits available that you weren’t tapping into?
+It sounds like a win-win situation, and in many regards it is.
+But, what if there were even more additional benefits available that you weren’t tapping into?
 What if you could replace a vendor relationship with a trusted partnership?

 When values align

-Just as consumer-brand and employee-employer relationships benefit by having shared values at their core, so do company-vendor relationships.
+Just as consumer-brand and employee-employer relationships benefit from having shared values at their core, so do company-vendor relationships.

 The heart of the matter

 For corporate values to be meaningful, they must be observed practically — not just written on a website or on an office wall.
 Your company values are a representation of your people, products and culture, and they unify the qualities that bring meaning to the work your organization was created to accomplish.